Mean-field limit of Non-exchangeable interacting diffusions with singular kernels: Uniform Fisher information

 Consequently, by change of variables,

 Denote that $\bar F^N = F^N \circ \Phi^{-1}$.
-Then $\bar F^N$ is nothing but the law of the random variable $Y^N$, and in particular $I(\bar F^N) = I(F^N)$ since the determinant of the Jacobian matrix of $\Phi$ is 1.
+Then $\bar F^N$ is nothing but the law of the random variable $Y^N$, and in particular $I(\bar F^N) = I(F^N)$ since $\Phi$ is an orthogonal transformation.
 Furthermore, let $\bar{F}_i$ be the distribution of $Y_i$.
 Then recalling our assumption on the function $f$ and applying Lemma \ref{lem:summarginal}, the right-hand side of Eq. \eqref{fisher-mid4} can be further bounded by

 When $N$ is odd, the bound is simply replacing $N\alpha/2$ by $(N-1)\alpha/2$.

 This completes the proof. \end{proof}

 Applying Lemma \ref{lemma:sym} with $|\tilde K|^{\frac{r}{r-1}}$ in Lemma \ref{lemma:lpqf} playing the role of $f$, we arrive at the following result.